jerrychen017/wp-plugin_simple_wpengine_log/README.txt

     If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

+A valid SWL setup contains the following fields:
+* AWS Reigion

+Time is in Coordinated Universal TIme (UTC)

 == Installation ==